freekode/tp2intervals/README.md

 # Third Party to Intervals.icu

-App to sync workouts between TrainingPeaks, TrainerRoad, Strava (activities only) and Intervals.icu.
+App to sync workouts between TrainingPeaks, TrainerRoad and Intervals.icu.

 Runs on MacOS (DMG), Windows (EXE installer), Linux (AppImage).
 Alternatively there is Docker image and executable JAR.